 The Length field is defined in 9.4.2.1.

-The Memory_Config_Tag subfield indicates one of two memory structures applicable for the TID/TSID indicated in ADDBA Response frame within which the EDMG Flow Control Extension Configuration element is included.
+The Memory Configuration Tag subfield indicates one of two Recipient Memory Configurations indicated in ADDBA Response frame within the EDMG Flow Control Extension Configuration element.
 Allowed values are 0 and 1.

-The RBUF_Unit_Size subfield is used as the unit in the RBUFCAP to deliver information of the recipient’s available memory space to the originator for MPDU delivery.
-The recipient’s available memory space, in bytes, is equal to RBUFCAP × RBUF_Unit_Size.
+The Buffer Unit Size subfield indicates the size, in units of bytes, of the RBUFCAP to deliver information of the recipient’s available memory space to the originator for MPDU delivery.
+It is set to value greater than 0 in case Recipient Quantity Capable subfield set to 1 and to value of zero otherwise.
+The recipient’s available memory space, in bytes, is equal to RBUFCAP × Buffer Unit Size.

-The Mem_Unit_Size subfield indicates the size, in bytes, of each buffer unit in the recipient’s memory.
-The minimum value of this subfield is 32.
+Recipient Memory Multiple Buffer Units Parameters indicates altogether a recipient memory structure constructed from fixed size memory buffers used to store incoming MPDUs.

-The MaxMPDU_per_ MemUnit subfield indicates the maximum number of MPDUs that can be held in a single buffer.
-Valid values are 1 through 0xFF, where value 0xFF indicates that an unlimited number of MPDUs can be held in a single buffer.
+The Memory Unit Size subfield indicates the size, in units of bytes, of each buffer unit in the recipient’s memory.
+The Maximum MPDU per Memory Unit subfield indicates the maximum number of MPDUs that can be held in a single buffer.
+Valid values are 1 through 255, where value 255 indicates that there is no limitation on the number of MPDUs can be held in a single buffer.

-The Mult_Buff_MPDU subfield is set to 1 to indicate that a single MPDU can be split between memory buffer units in the recipient’s memory and is set to 0 otherwise.
+The MPDU Split in Buffer subfield is set to 1 to indicate that a single MPDU can be split between memory buffer units in the recipient’s memory and is set to 0 otherwise.

 The TID Grouping subfield is a bitmap where each bit corresponds to a TID/TSID (Figure 66).
 By setting a bit to one in the TID Grouping subfield, it indicates the TID/TSID that correspond to a TID/TSID of an ADDBA Response frame within which the Recipient Memory Configuration subelement(s) is transmitted.
 The recipient memory configuration becomes applicable to all TIDs/TSIDs that have their bit in the TID Grouping subfield set to one.
-The RBUFCAP, field delivered in an EDMG Flow Control Extension Configuration element within an ADDBA Response frame and the RBUCAP field delivered in a BlockAck frame are applicable to all TIDs/TSIDs that correspond to the TIDs/TSIDs of the ADDBA Response frame which contained the TID Grouping subfield.
+The RBUFCAP, No Memory Kept and Memory Configuration Tag fields delivered in an EDMG Flow Control Extension Configuration element within an ADDBA Response frame and in a BlockAck frame are applicable to all TIDs/TSIDs that correspond to the TIDs/TSIDs of the ADDBA Response frame which contained the TID Grouping subfield.
 The Advanced Recipient Memory Length Exponent field delivered in an EDMG Flow Control Extension Configuration element of an ADDBA Response frame is applicable to all TIDs/TSIDs that correspond to the TIDs/TSIDs of the ADDBA Response frame which contained the TID Grouping subfield.